 The oxidation state of oxidized hemoglobin is difficult to determine because by experimental measurements oxyhemoglobin (Hb-OTu) is diamagnetic (there are no unpaired electrons), yet low-energy electron structures in both oxygen and iron are paramagnetic (ie this compound Has at least one unpaired electron).
 The following are the minimum-energy types of oxygen and related iron oxidation conditions:

-- Triple-oxygen, a species of low-energy oxygen, has two unpaired electrons in anti-binding π * molecular arbital.
+- Triple-oxygen, a species of low-energy oxygen, has two unpaired electrons in anti-binding π * molecular orbital.

-- Iron (II) occurs in a high-spin structure where unpaired electrons are in the anti-Eg binding arbital.
+- Iron (II) occurs in a high-spin structure where unpaired electrons are in the anti-Eg binding arbitral.

 - Iron (III) has a paired number of electrons and therefore it is necessary to have one or more unpaired electrons in any energy state.